 The OGS Newsletter, which is part of the Oil and Gas Security Network (OGSN), is being produced and has been circulated bi-monthly since December 2014.
-To date, 41 OGS Newsletters have been released.
+To date, 54 OGS Newsletters have been released.
 In conjunction with APERC's independence in April 2020, all articles in OGS Newsletter have been solely written by the APERC researchers starting from the 33rd issue released in the same month.

 The first OGSN Forum was held in Kitakyushu City, Japan, on 23-24 April 2015 and the initial results of the OGSS as well as EMP were presented.
 The second OGSN Forum was held in Kagoshima City, Japan, on 10-11 March 2016, and APERC reported the implementation of OGSE in the Philippines, the results and the progress of OGSS.
-Representatives from 19 APEC economies and five international and regional energy organisations participated in the Forum.
+Representatives from 19 APEC economies and five international and regional energy organizations participated in the Forum.
 Australia held a session on the risk management principles for energy security.
 The third OGSN Forum was held in Irkutsk City, Russia, on 29-30 June 2017.
-The fourth OGSN Forum was held in Tokyo, Japan, on 7-8 March 2018 in conjunction with the EGCFE meeting on 9 March 2018.
-The fifth OGSN Forum was held in Sendai City, Japan, on 10-12 April 2019 in conjunction with the second EGCFE oil and gas meeting.
+The fourth OGSN Forum was held in Tokyo, Japan, on 7-8 March 2018 in conjunction with the EGCFE Oil & Gas meeting on 9 March 2018.
+The fifth OGSN Forum was held in Sendai City, Japan, on 10-12 April 2019 in conjunction with the second EGCFE Oil and Gas meeting.
+The sixth OGSN Forum was virtually held on 21 April 2023 after four years of postponement due to the COVID-19 pandemic in conjunction with EGCFE 2023 on 20 April 2023, which was the first meeting after the rescoping of the expert group.

 Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
 One report on Plans for Fuel Supplies during Disasters in Expectation of Nankai Megathrust Earthquakes was published in October 2016.
-Four studies on Oil and Gas Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were published in 2017.
-Three more reports were published in the summer of 2018: Energy security of APEC economies and changing downstream oil environment, Investments in Natural Gas Supply Chain under the Low Price Environment, and APEC Oil and Gas Security Indexation 2017 Update.
-In 2019, two reports were completed and published in September: Small-scale LNG in Asia Pacific and Emerging energy security risks in changing energy landscape.
-The 17th OGSS report entitled "Changing LNG market dynamics - impacts on supply security in the APEC region" was published in September 2020.
-The 18th OGSS report entitled "Impact of COVID-19 on oil and gas security" was published in April 2022.
+Four studies on Oil pand Gas Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in pAPEC, and Superiority of LPG: A Disaster-Resistant Energy Source were published in 2017.
+Three more reports were published in the summer of 2018: Energy Security of APEC Economies and Changing Downstream Oil Environment, Investments in Natural Gas Supply Chain under the Low Price Environment, and APEC Oil and Gas Security Indexation 2017 Update.
+In 2019, two reports were completed and published in September: Small-scale LNG in Asia Pacific and Emerging Energy Security Risks in Changing Energy Landscape.
+The 17th OGSS report entitled "Changing LNG Market Dynamics - Impacts on Supply Security in the APEC Region" was published in September 2020.
+The 18th OGSS report entitled "Impact of COVID-19 on Oil and Gas Security" was published in April 2022.
+The 19th OGSS report entitled "Oil and Gas Security During the Energy Transition" was published in September 2023.